MusicMoveArr/Datasets/README.md

 ## Why is Spotify's dataset so "small" compared to MusicBrainz?
 Spotify has a pain in the ass rate limit, I can only call their API every 10seconds to not trigger their rate limiter too fast and then it will block the API key for ~15hours...

+Plus keep in mind that the dataset of Spotify is not complete, I can only fetch ~500 artists in a day...

 ## Why is Tidal's dataset so "small" to MusicBrainz?
 Tidal's api rate limiter is alright but I can only make ~200 API calls per (15 minutes?), it's not super fast but compared to spotify it doesn't block me for ~15hours

+Plus keep in mind that the dataset of Tidal is not complete

 # MusicBrainz
 You can officially download it here: https://metabrainz.org/datasets/postgres-dumps#musicbrainz